-- Hedge funds drastically decreased their equity holdings during the last crisis - Main driving force is capital withdrawals and pressure by lenders - Hedge funds are different because: - Investors react aggressively to past losses - Stronger selloffs and redemptions for hedge funds with high institutional investors - Strong support for limits to arbitrage in bad times (Shleifer and Vishny, 1997, Gromb and Vayanos, 2002, Brunnermeier and Pedersen, 2009) - For the most part, HFs liquidity provision seems to be pro-cyclical Aragon and Strahan (2012, JFE)
+- Hedge funds drastically decreased their equity holdings during the last crisis - Main driving force is capital withdrawals and pressure by lenders - Hedge funds are different because: - Investors react aggressively to past losses - Stronger selloffs and redemptions for hedge funds with high institutional investors - Strong support for limits to arbitrage in bad times (Shleifer and Vishny, 1997, Gromb and Vayanos, 2002, Brunnermeier and Pedersen, 2009) - For the most part, HFs liquidity provision seems to be pro-cyclical (also see Cotelioglu, Franzoni, and Plazzi, 2021)

+Aragon and Strahan (2012, JFE)

-- Do hedge funds provide liquidity? - Same as: are HFs beneficial to financial markets? - Test of Brunnermeier and Pedersen (2009) - Funding liquidity impacts market liquidity - But feedback effect (market liquidity \rightarrow funding liquidity) complicates identification - Need an exogenous shock to funding liquidity - Also, HFs' strategy is to get into illiquid positions to provide liquidity and get out when liquidity improves - So, there is correlation between HF presence in an asset and the evolution of liquidity - Need exogenous variation in HF presence in the market - Lehman bankruptcy (September 15, 2008) provides this natural experiment
+- Do hedge funds provide liquidity? - Same as: are HFs beneficial to financial markets? - In the authors' intentions, the paper is intended as a test of Brunnermeier and Pedersen (2009) - Funding liquidity impacts market liquidity - ullet But feedback effect (market liquidity o funding liquidity) complicates identification - Need an exogenous shock to funding liquidity - Also, HFs' strategy is to get into illiquid positions to provide liquidity and get out when liquidity improves - So, there is correlation between HF presence in an asset and the evolution of liquidity - Need exogenous variation in HF presence in the market - Lehman bankruptcy (September 15, 2008) provides this natural experiment